 - free first checked bag,

 - priority boarding, and

 - Maple Leaf lounge access (only once per year).

-Throw in the fact the welcome bonus is much higher – 25,000 miles vs $250 in WestJet Rewards – the annual fee for the first year is free, and it has lower income requirements, and you’ve got yourself a great rewards card for you to get your travel on.
+Throw in the fact the welcome bonus is much higher – up to 30,000 miles vs $250 in WestJet Rewards – the annual fee for the first year is free, and it has lower income requirements, and you’ve got yourself a great rewards card for you to get your travel on.

 RBC Rewards+ Visa vs MBNA Rewards Platinum Plus Mastercard

 For no fee rewards card, the RBC Rewards+ Visa lets you earn rewards you can use for travel, merchandise, gift cards, and more.

 You can earn 1 point per every $1 spent on gas, groceries, and drugstores purchases, and 1 point per $1 spent on all other purchases.

 However, with each point worth a maximum of 1 cent when redeemed for travel, it leaves a lot to be desired in terms of total rewards.

 Our top alternative – MBNA Rewards Platinum Plus